-A Touch of the Wild has policies and procedures in place with regard to the use of mobile phones and mobile technology i.e. ipad's , smart watches, laptops, camera in the setting and on visits etc. Need to include the settings procedures with regards to mobile phones and mobile technologies for all staff, volunteers and visitors.
-The 'Online Safety - A Toolkit for Early Years Settings' is a useful guide to assist the setting with developing appropriate policies and procedures.
+A Touch of the Wild has policies and procedures in place with regard to the use of mobile phones and mobile technology i.e. Ipad's, smart watches, laptops, cameras in the setting and on visits etc.

 Related Setting Policies